benlaud/hatch/README.md

 ## Quickstart / Installation

-Once grunt-init is installed, place this template in your `~/.grunt-init/` directory.
+Once grunt-init is installed, place this template (either manually or cloned from github) into your `~/.grunt-init/` directory.
 It's recommended that you use git to clone this template into that directory, as follows:

 ### Linux/Mac Users

 ```
 git clone git@github.com:linchpinagency/hatch.git ~/.grunt-init/hatch
 ```
+This will create a folder named 'hatch' within your .grunt-init the name of the folder is utilized later on when using the project scaffold.

 ### Windows Users